kumuluz/kumuluzee-testing/kumuluzee-arquillian-container/README.md

 The following attributes are supported:

+- `packaging` - Determines the packaging type of the deployed archive.
+Possible values are `exploded` and `uberJar`.
+  Default value: `exploded`.
 - `deleteTemporaryFiles` - If `true` cleans up created temporary files.
 Setting this option to `false` is useful when debugging, since the exported deployment is preserved.
 Default value: `true`.
 - `containerStartTimeoutMs` - Time in milliseconds in which the container is expected to start.
 After this time has